How to Limewash Brick + Mistakes to Avoid

 Additional Notes on Limewashing Supplies:

-- DO NOT GET THE $7 MASONRY BRUSH from Lowe’s.
+• DO NOT GET THE $7 MASONRY BRUSH from Lowe’s.
 It seems like it wouldn’t make a difference, but it does.
 That one loses so many pieces that it’s just not feasible.
-The one I’ve linked is only a few dollars more, but works much better.
-It also spilled some hairs in the first few minutes, but then stopped and worked really well.
+The one I’ve linked is only a few dollars more, but works SOOO much better.

 Related: How to Build an Easy DIY Window Box